 Risk and reward

-When making important decisions, engineers need to be able to weigh the risks and rewards of projects.
-Whether you are designing a monumental structure or a microprocessor, you'll always face with collateral and unintended results.
+Today, the job of a modern engineer is ten times more complex.
+Not only are you required to finish a technical process, but you need to see if its gonna be profitable.
+When making important decisions, engineers need to be able to weigh the real risks and rewards of projects.
+Whether you are designing a monumental structure or a specific product, you'll always face with collateral and unintended results.
 It is important to recognize these issues and decide if the risk is worth taking or not.
+Like everything else in life, you need to search for the right opportunities.
+Once you check all the data and projected figures, you can decide whether or not to work on something.